Cal Orr .com

 The telescoping metal antenna should be removed from the transmitter when using 2.4.

-JR (JR only not Spektrum) now has a new mode, DMSS and your Tx module will not operate these receivers.
+JR (JR only not Spektrum) also has a new mode, DMSS and your Tx module will not operate these receivers.

 *The telescoping metal antenna should be removed from the Kraft transmitter OR at least collapsed inside the case.
 An extended metal antenna close to the 2.4 antenna will kill your range.